IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Newton" target="_blank">Isaac Newton</a>

+>“Being myself a remarkably stupid fellow, I have had to unteach myself the difficulties, and now beg to present to my fellow fools the parts that are not hard.
+Master these thoroughly, and the rest will follow. ***What one fool can do, another can.***”

+― <a href="https://en.wikipedia.org/wiki/Silvanus_P._Thompson" target="_blank">Silvanus P. Thompson</a>

+>“The black holes of nature are **the most perfect macroscopic objects there are in the universe**: the only elements in their construction are our concepts of space and time.
+And since the general theory of Relativity provides only a single unique family of solutions for their descriptions, **they are the simplest objects as well**.”

+― <a href="https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar" target="_blank">Subrahmanyan Chandrasekhar</a>

 >“Black holes ain't as black as they are painted.
 They are not the eternal prisons they were once thought.
 Things can get out of a black hole, both to the outside, and possibly to another universe.
 So if you feel you are in a black hole, don't give up.
 There's a way out.”

 >“We are just an advanced breed of monkeys on a minor planet of a very average star.
 But we can **understand the Universe**.
 That makes us something very special.”